• Skip to primary navigation

 The goal is to get them soft but not burn them.

-Diced carrots and onions in a dutch oven with four tablespoons of butter.
+Diced carrots and onions in a Dutch oven with four tablespoons of butter.

 If you’re using potatoes, leave the skins on and dice them up and have them ready, along with all your gelatinous chicken bone broth.
-My bone broth is thick like jello…see how the spoon rests on top of the broth?

 Vegetables on a wooden cutting board and jars of gelatinous chicken bone broth.